Disability Tax Credit Stays up in ASD Debate of Medical Community

 With the “we” being ASD sufferers and the “you” being the mentally ill.

 Lost in all of this discussion is the issue of whether it actually matters if ASD is mental or biological.
-Certainly the millions who suffer from this debilitating condition don’t care and to a large extent neither do their families.
+Certainly, the millions who suffer from this debilitating condition don’t care and to a large extent neither do their families.
 They just want their loved ones to receive the best care available and to be able to find some happiness during their time on earth.
 Esoteric discussions about medical vs. psychological mean little to them.

 But the thing is that it does matter.
 Because until we know exactly what we’re dealing with the odds of being able to develop therapies or medications that can effectively address it are small.
-And until a distinction is recognized and those effective therapies are developed, people with ASD and their families will need to rely on programs like the Disability Tax Credit in order to pay for the therapies and treatments that do exist and to also be able to maintain their basic human dignity.
+Until a distinction is recognized and those effective therapies are developed, people with ASD and their families will need to rely on programs like the Disability Tax Credit in order to pay for the therapies and treatments that do exist and to also be able to maintain their basic human dignity.

 Disability Tax Credit a Stable Force in the Lives of ASD Sufferers